 Loans and receivables are measured at amortized cost using the effective interest method.
-The Newfoundland and Labrador RSP has classified accounts receivable from members, accounts receivable from other pools, and amounts due from members as loans and receivables.
+The Newfoundland and Labrador RSP has classified accounts receivable from members, accounts receivable from other pools, funds held by members, and amounts due from members as loans and receivables.
 Management considers the carrying amount of these loans and receivables a reasonable approximation of the fair value of the assets.